 Your Volunteer Role & Typical Work Day

-As a volunteer in India, most participants on the medical program will have the chance to experience a number of different facilities.
+As a volunteer in India, most participants in the medical program will have the chance to experience a number of different facilities.
 On a volunteer trip to India, our main placement base will be within the public health campaign programs that we operate in the slum communities.
 India medical volunteers can expect to work 3-5 hours in the morning.
 This will usually be from 9:30am-1pm.
 Surgeries may be available for observation at any time of the day.
 Afternoons may be used to engage in hospital placements, the India childcare program or explore Delhi.

 It is advised, where possible, that medical volunteers in India spend a minimum of three days on a specific placement.
 Doing this allows relationships with the staff to be made, often leading to increased exposure and responsibility.
 However, this will ultimately be dependent on the level/qualifications of volunteers.

-As a medical volunteer in Peru, you will gain first-hand insight and exposure into the Peruvian health care system.
+As a medical volunteer abroad in Peru, you will gain first-hand insight and exposure to the Peruvian health care system.
 Not only this, PMGY’s Peru volunteer programs provide a great foundation to improve your Spanish.
 We support a range of public and private clinics across the city of Cusco.
 The better your Spanish, the more you can communicate and ask questions with the local doctors and nurses.
 As a result, more will be gained from your medical volunteer in Peru experience.